What Is Authoritative Parenting and How Does It Affect Children?

 What is democratic parenting?

 Democratic parenting is another term for authoritative parenting.
-It reflects the parent’s willingness to involve their child in decision-making processes, considering their opinions and fostering a sense of autonomy while maintaining a responsible role.
+It reflects the parent’s willingness to involve their child in decision-making processes, consider their opinions, and promote a sense of autonomy while maintaining a responsible role.

 Final thoughts